Certificates: Create and Manage TLS Certificates

 DNS addresses can be entered as fully qualified domain names, such as access.example.com, or as wildcard domain names, such as *.example.com.
 A wildcard domain name covers multiple subdomains, such as access.example.com, remote.example.com, and so forth.

 Click Create Certificate Request.

-To download the root certificate for your appliance certificate, check the information sent from your CA for a link to the appropriate root.
+To download the root certificate for your B Series Appliance certificate, check the information sent from your CA for a link to the appropriate root.
 If there is none, contact the CA to obtain it.
 If this is impractical, search their web site for their root certificate store.
 This contains all the root certificates of the CA, and all major CAs publish their root store online.

-View a table of SSL certificates available on your appliance.
+View a table of SSL certificates available on your B Series Appliance.

 To learn more about SNI, please see Server Name Indication .

 To export one or more certificates, check the box for each desired certificate, select Export from the dropdown at the top of the table, and then click Apply.

 If you are exporting only one certificate, you immediately can choose to include the certificate or the certificate chain if available.
 Click Export to start the download.

 If you are exporting multiple certificates, you have the option to export each certificate individually or in a single PKCS#7 file.

 When selecting to export multiple certificates as one file, click Continue to start the download.
 With this option, only the actual certificate files will be exported, without any certificate chains.